 Another permanent course is at Tucker Brook in Milford, NH; at this course, you try to find the control locations in any order you wish.
 If you’re looking for a single-day event, check the website of UpNorthOrienteers – events are frequent in spring, summer, and fall.

-In keeping with Libby Hill’s spirit of volunteerism and commitment to community involvement, both the hiking maps and orienteering maps are made by volunteers.
+In keeping with Libby Hill’s spirit of volunteerism and commitment to community involvement, volunteers make both the hiking maps and orienteering maps.
 The orienteering maps were begun from trail maps made a few years ago by teens in a local 4-H club.